 - Any other implicitly paused tasks will also be discarded.

-- If the dialog selected to be triggered for the sentiment event is not available for any reason, then a standard response is displayed.
-Refer to the standard response with the title ‘Dialog task required for conversation is not available’ for more information. (more on standard responses).
+- If the dialog selected to trigger for the sentiment event is not available for any reason, then a standard response is displayed.
+Refer to the standard response with the title Dialog task required for conversation is not available for more information. (more on standard responses).

-- If the configuration used is to ‘Run script’, then the platform will execute the script and continue with the task execution.
+- If the configuration used is to Run a Script, then the Platform executes the script and continues with the task execution.
 In case of any errors executing the script associated with the sentiment event, then a standard response is displayed.
-You may refer to the standard response titled ‘Error in continuing the conversation due to incorrect bot definition’ for more information. (more on standard responses).
+You may refer to the standard response titled Error in continuing the conversation due to incorrect bot definition for more information. (more on standard responses).

 - In case of a conflict between a sentiment event and direct intent invocation by the user, sentiment event is given precedence.

 - When tone criteria for two or more sentiment events are satisfied at the same instance, then the Platform prefers the sentiment event with the highest order of precedence used in defining the events.